tiby312/broccoli-project/report/src/ch12-improvements.md

 of aabbs.

-These usecases aren't directly supported by broccoli, but I think can be done by adding a wrapper layer ontop of broccoli and that uses unsafe.
+These usecases aren't directly supported by broccoli, but I think can be done by adding a wrapper layer on top of broccoli and that uses unsafe.
 For example, in order to skip over elements the user can just maintain a list of pointers.
 Then in the raycast callback functions, the user can just check if the current pointer is in that blacklist of pointers, and if it is, say there was no hit.